Past Projects

 Barbod Valadi Quartet

-Louise played piano in the Barbod Valadi Quintet, however, which represents the reverse of the equation - performing Barbod’s compositions that are indisputably ‘jazz’, but with a Persian flavor.
-The other personnel were John Stefulj (winds), Steve Fischer (drums) and Eden Armstrong (bass).
-Each of Barbod’s compositions has its own concepts and challenges, showing a unique and personal approach to composition and improvisation, and combining elements of Persian modality and rhythms with harmonic and rhythmic concepts from western jazz.
+Barbod Valadi is a guitarist/composer who migrated to Brisbane from Iran in 2011, currently living and working in Melbourne.
+Barbod Valadi Quintet performed Barbod’s compositions which show a unique approach to combining elements of Persian modality and rhythms with harmonic and rhythmic concepts from western jazz.
 The musical language draws heavily on bebop, with Charlie Parker and Thelonious Monk the primary influences.
-And yet, the indicated mode is not Dorian, or even altered scale – it might be Esfahan or Chaharga, and the musicians are asked to try to imitate its micro-tonality (much easier on saxophone than on piano!)
+And yet, the indicated mode is not Dorian or altered scale – it might be Esfahan or Chaharga, and the musicians are asked to try to imitate its micro-tonality (much easier on saxophone than on piano!)
+The other personnel were the late John Stefulj (winds), Steve Fischer (drums) and Eden Armstrong (bass).

 Barbod Valadi Quintet performed at the Brisbane International Jazz Festival (2016), and several times at the Brisbane Jazz Club before Barbod moved to Melbourne.